 - Grow awareness of the need for bacterial vaccines and ensure we represent the interests of our members to a wide range of stakeholders

-- Promote close interactions and working between members and across disciplines, encouraging the dissemination of skills and best practice
+- Promote close interaction and collaboration between members and across disciplines, encouraging the dissemination of skills and best practice

 - Help achieve this through subsidised network meetings, bringing key experts and opinion makers together to discuss recent advances